 Alright, our last point, the “how.”
 This is a fun one because, truly, the options are endless.
 Automated workflows are incredibly effective, obviously, for following up with guests, for engaging members, onboarding volunteers, communicating needs, sharing prayer requests, and the list goes on.
 Check out some of our very best ways to use automated workflows.
 And let me know, how are you using them??

 So, in summary, Automated Workflows are a series of text messages and emails that go out to a created group based on when they are added to that group.
-They are all customizeable within Text In Church, super easy to use and incredibly powerful.
+They are all customizable within Text In Church, super easy to use and incredibly powerful.

 5 HUGE Pros to Automated Workflows…